Technical Debt At Frontend: How to Identify and Mitigate it

 Just like financial debt, unattended technical debt compounds over time and potentially triggers a company’s downfall.
 6 in 10 CIOs have reported an increase in technical debt over time, meaning the companies are paying off a larger metaphorical interest over the debt they incurred.

 Editor’s note: In this article, Hiren talks about the reasons behind technical debt, tells you how it hampers frontend growth and gives you ways the fronted team can keep it from spiraling out of control.
-In case you require an expert to analyze your web app for technical debt, feel free to check out our web application development offerings.
+In case you require an expert to analyze your web app for technical debt, feel free to check out our frontend development offerings.

 Technical debt is all the development work you need to do in the future that you skipped to maintain agility and profitability in the present.